Note: This is an older post that was updated in October 2019

 ground that it is against the weight of the evidence, we do not know of any case that has been reversed for an inadequate verdict.
 Snyder v.
 Cearfoss, 186 Md.
 360, 368 (1946); see Butkiewicz v.
 State, 127 Md.
 App.
 412 (1999) (citing Buck, 328 Md. at 58).
 This is most likely because the trier of fact may accredit or disregard any evidence introduced [footnote omitted] and a reviewing court may not decide how much weight should have been given to each item of evidence.
 Edsall v.
 Huffaker, 159 Md.
 App.
 337, 342 (2004) (citations omitted).

-The whole thing is an academic conversation.
-Certainly, there should not be additur or a new trial as a matter of law, and this applies to the entire appeal.
+The complete thing is an academic conversation.
+There should not be additur or a new trial as a matter of law, and this applies to the entire appeal.
 There was zero chance of success from the minute this appeal was filed.
-But the issues and law that came up in the course of dismissing Plaintiff’s claims were of interest and this case should be read by every Maryland accident lawyer handling motor vehicle personal injury claims, which you can find here.
+But the issues and law that came up while dismissing Plaintiff’s claims were of interest and every Maryland accident lawyer handling motor vehicle personal injury claims should read this case.